OccLE: Label-Efficient 3D Semantic Occupancy Prediction: Experiment

 \subsubsection{The Geometric Branch}

 To evaluate the effects of model architecture and training strategy in the geometric branch, we design a baseline that employs Conv3D and 3D \texttt{DA} for feature extraction and interaction, and compare our semi-supervision against full supervision.
-As depicted in Table \ref{table4}(a), our cross-plane image and LiDAR feature synergy only has a minor precision drop while significantly reducing module inference time from 138.62 ms to 26.08 ms. Our data augmentation strategy boosts student model performance as augmentation degree increases.
-Under semi-supervision, our student model reaches 53.60 IoU, closely approaching the fully supervised performance of 56.77 IoU.
+As depicted in Table \ref{table5}, our cross-plane image and LiDAR feature synergy only has a minor precision drop while significantly reducing module inference time from 138.62 ms to 26.08 ms. Our data augmentation strategy boosts student model performance as augmentation degree increases.
+Under semi-supervision, our student model reaches 53.60 IoU.
+We also evaluate the case of modality failure to demonstrate the superiority of image–LiDAR feature synergy in Appendix D.5 Part 2.